exel80/YMLbook/README.md

 * Permissions & commands.

-Read more about plugin from bukkit dev site, http://dev.bukkit.org/bukkit-plugins/ymlbook/ thank you for reading me :)
+Read more about this plugin from bukkit dev site, http://dev.bukkit.org/bukkit-plugins/ymlbook/

+thank you for reading me :)